franciscone/franciscone/README.md

  # Matheus Franciscone

 Hello everyone!
 I'm a tech enthusiast since my 13 years.
-I love speak about technology and everything envolving with that, graduated in Systems Development in ETEC Guarulhos when i have my first contact with computation, what in my project of conclusion course i desenvolved my fisrt Startup!
+I love speak about technology and everything envolving with that, graduated in Systems Development in ETEC Guarulhos when I have my first contact with computation, what in my project of conclusion course I desenvolved my fisrt Startup!
 Called [EcoBrains](https://github.com/OB-Group/WebSite-EcoBrains), with the prupose in help with garbage disposal, thinking in change the world for much more sustainable.

-Today, i studying computer science in [BandTec](https:/github.com/BandTec), because i love data an i believe than data is future!
-Speaking more of my passions, i also love the open source world and i desire contribute much and helping to change the world for better more with in technology.
+Today, I studying computer science in [BandTec](https:/github.com/BandTec), because I love data an I believe than data is future!
+Speaking more of my passions, I also love the open source world and I desire contribute much and helping to change the world for better more with in technology.

-This is my profesional account, i have another account [@franciscone-lab](https://github.com/franciscone-lab) what is destined for learn and practice!
+This is my profesional account, I have another account [@franciscone-lab](https://github.com/franciscone-lab) what is destined for learn and practice!

 [![Image](https://img.shields.io/badge/Facebook-1877F2?style=for-the-badge&logo=facebook&logoColor=white)](https://www.facebook.com/matheus.franciscone.7)
 [![Image](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/matheusfranciscone/)